 Although most debt of the State or its agencies is issued through the Division of Bond Finance, there are other entities which issue bonds or incur other long-term obligations which are secured by State revenues.
-These include the Florida Housing Finance Corporation, the Florida Correctional Finance Corporation, the Department of Corrections, the Department of Juvenile Justice, the Department of Children and Families, the State Board of Administration Finance Corporation and the Inland Protection Financing Corporation.
+These include the Florida Housing Finance Corporation, the Florida Correctional Finance Corporation, the Department of Corrections, the Department of Juvenile Justice, the Department of Children and Families, the State Board of Administration Finance Corporation, and the Inland Protection Financing Corporation.
 The Florida Legislature has also dedicated a portion of cigarette tax collections to the H. Lee Moffitt Cancer Center and Research Institute, which are pledged to secure bonds issued by the City of Tampa.
 The State's Chief Financial Officer has a Consolidated Equipment Financing Program for State agencies and a lease purchase financing for replacement of the State's accounting and cash management systems, which are subject to annual appropriation.
 The State's five water management districts have authority to issue bonds secured by certain monies from the Water Management Lands Trust Fund.

 The Florida Water Pollution Control Financing Corporation was created to finance projects through the State's Department of Environmental Protection which are authorized under the Federal Clean Water Act.
 The Corporation is authorized to issue bonds secured through the repayment of loans to local government entities.
-The principal amount of such bonds which may be issued shall not exceed \$300 million in any Fiscal Year.

-Direct Debt Outstanding by Type and Program As of June 30, 2023

-(in Millions of Dollars)

-Debt Type Amount

-Net Tax-Supported Debt Self-Supporting Debt \$12,178.8

-11 0 4,118.3

-Total State Debt Outstanding \$16,297.1

-Net Tax- Supported Debt

-Education

-Public Education Capital Outlay \$4,801.2

-Capital Outlay 42.2

-Lottery 416.5

-University System Improvement 55.1

-University Mandatory Fee 83.5

-State (Community) Colleges 36.3

-Total Education \$5,434.9

-Environmental 206.0

-Florida Forever 286.0

-Everglades Restoration 105.3

-Inland Protection 5.8 #207.1

-Total Environmental \$397.1

-Transportation

-Right-of-Way Acquisition and Bridge Construction 1,768.9

-GARVEE 191.4

-DOT Financing Corporation 348.8

-P3 Obligations 2,536.0

-Florida Ports 216.9

-Total Transportation \$5,062.0

-Appropriated Debt/Other

-Facilities 118.1

-Prisons 326.8

-Children & Families 31.4

-Lee Moffitt Cancer Center 561.4

-Radio Tower Lease 23.9

-Master Lease 3.7

-Energy Saving Contracts 11.4

-Sports Facility Obligations 208.1

-Total Appropriated Debt/Other \$1,284.8

-Total Net Tax-Supported Debt Outstanding \$12,178.8

-6.18.6 D. 14

-Self-Supporting Debt

-Education ф 772 0

-University Auxiliary Facility Revenue \$773.8

-Environmental Control of the Control 107.1

-Florida Water Pollution Control 137.1

-Toll Facilities 3,207.3

-Total Self-Supported Debt Outstanding \$4,118.3
+The principal amount of such bonds which may be issued shall not exceed \$300 million in any Fiscal Year and there are no such bonds currently outstanding.

+Direct Debt Outstanding by Type and Program As of June 30, 2024 (in Millions of Dollars)

+Debt Type Amo ount

+Tax-Supported Debt \$11,113.1

+Self-Supporting Debt 4,238.3

+Total State Debt Outstanding \$15,351.4

+- =

+Tax-Supported Debt Education

+¢4 140 7

+Public Education Capital Outlay Capital Outlay \$4,140.7 33.0

+Lottery 317.5

+University System Improvement 48.3

+State (Community) Colleges 48.3 30.0

+Total Education 50.0 \$4,569.5

+Environmental φ 4 ,509.5

+Florida Forever Bonds 217.8

+Everglades Restoration Bonds 87.7

+Total Environmental 07.7 \$305.5

+Transportation ψ505.5

+Right-of-Way Acquisition and Bridge Construction 1,852.9

+GARVEE 172.8

+DOT Financing Corporation 325.8

+P3 Obligations 2,500.2

+Florida Ports 190.3

+Total Transportation \$5,041.9

+Appropriated Debt/Other ψ0,041.0

+Facilities 103.1

+Prisons 289.9

+Children & Families 26.0

+Moffitt Cancer Center 561.4

+Law Enforcement Communication 26.3

+Master Lease 5.9

+Energy Saving Contracts 7.6

+Sports Facility Obligations 184.3

+Total Appropriated Debt/Other \$1,196.1

+Total Net Tax-Supported Debt Outstanding \$11,113.1

+Colf Cumporting Dokt -

+Self-Supporting Debt Education

+University Mandatory Fee \$83.9

+University Auxiliary Facility Revenue Bonds ъоз.9 861.8

+Toll Facilities 3,292.6

+Total Self-Supported Debt Outstanding - \$4,238.3

+iotal Gen-Supported Dept Outstanding - ψ 1 ,∠30.3